kwlucas/Coding-Quiz/README.md

 * The user can view the saved scores ranked from highest to lowest score.

+* When the clear scores button is pressed local storage is cleared of scores.

 * During the quiz the application keeps track of how many questions the user has gotten right and wrong.

 * When a question is answered incorrectly ten seconds are subtracted from the timer.